localstack/docs/content/en/references/lambda-provider-v2.md

 ### Docker not available

-If all lambda functions fail to deploy or invoke with a similar error than below, add the Docker volume mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
+If deploying or invoking any lambda function fails with a similar error than below, add the Docker volume mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).